ethereum/solidity-blog/_posts/2019-01-11-ethereum-constantinople-upgrade-announcement.md

 -   This EIP proposes net gas metering changes for SSTORE opcode, enabling new usages for contract storage, and reducing excessive gas costs where it doesn't match how most implementation works.

--   TL;DR: Makes it cheaper (less gas is needed) to do certain things on chain, especially things that are currently "excessively" expensive.
+-   In short: This EIP makes it cheaper (less gas is needed) to do certain things on chain, especially things that are currently “excessively” expensive.

 ### [EIP 1234: Constantinople Difficulty Bomb Delay and Block Reward Adjustment](https://eips.ethereum.org/EIPS/eip-1234)

 -   The average block times are increasing due to the difficulty bomb (also known as the "ice age") slowly accelerating.
-This EIP proposes to delay the difficulty bomb for approximately 12 months and to reduce the block rewards with the Constantinople network upgrade, the second part of the Metropolis upgrade.
+This EIP proposes to delay the difficulty bomb for approximately 12 months and to reduce the block rewards to adjust for the ice age delay.

--   TL;DR: Make sure we don't freeze the blockchain before proof of stake is ready & implemented. 😉
+-   In short: This EIP make sure we don’t freeze the blockchain before proof of stake is ready & implemented.

 # Thank You!